Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MaxVTAngle = {30,30,30,90} -- yaw, roll, pitch, VTOL

-These next two settings may not need to be changed.
-They control the interaction between a decision to move a particular direction and how powerfully the spinner angles respond to that impulse.
-These are roughly similar to the parameters of a PID-controller.

-    VTProportional = {1,1,1}
-    VTDelta = {.1,.1,0}

 The maximum speed at which vector thrust spinners change direction.
 Ranges between 1 and 30.
 You will want this at 30 for best vehicle performance but may want to set it lower for the sake of smoother visual changes.

     VTSpeed = 30